procedural/c_clang_complete/README.md

 Save the file.

-Now open a terminal window and type:
+Now open a terminal window and enter:

 ```bash
 ./complete-on-change.sh main.c